gersteinlab/HotCommics/README.txt

-<b> HotSpot Communities in Cancers
+# HotSpot Communities in Cancers

 This integrated workflow identifies mutational hotspot communities on protein structure to predict cancer drivers.